hacs/.github/README.md

 # .github

-Default Community Health Files for GitHub Repos
+Default Community Health Files for the HACS organization